MohammadMoradpoor/TextAIHub/NewsClassifier/README.md

 ![App Screenshot](animation.gif)

-This repository contains a desktop application for news classification in the Persian language.
 The application is built using the tkinter library in Python, providing a user-friendly interface for classifying news articles into various categories based on predefined labels.

 ### Installation and Setup

 To use this desktop application, you need to follow these steps:

-1. Download the executable file (`NewsClassifier.exe`) from the [Releases](https://github.com/MohamadsalehMoradpoor/TextAIHub/tree/master/NewsClassifier/NewsClassifier.exe) page.
+1. Download the executable file (`NewsClassifier.exe`) from the [Releases](https://github.com/MohamadsalehMoradpoor/TextAIHub/tree/master/NewsClassifier/) page.
 2. Run the executable file to launch the application.

 ### Usage